 Agbogbloshie, Ghana - A short film (shot handheld with a mobile phone)

-But how does the Ghanaian society tolerate this dangerous levels of environmental pollution for more than two decades?
+But how does the Ghanaian society tolerate this dangerous levels of environmental pollution for this long?

 As the largest open food market in Accra, Agbogbloshie is known as the go-to place for cheap food in the capital.
 But very few residents actually know that they pick up their food from one of the most polluted environments in the world.